Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet/README.md

 ------
 ## Specific instructions for setting up with Visual Studio Code
 ### Install git
 1. If you already have Github for Windows, you do not need to install **git** separately.
 If you do not have it, you must download/install it or else download git as noted above.
-You may also have both side by side.
+You may also have both side-by-side.
-2. Add the Github for Windows install directory to your windows environment [PATH](https://windowsreport.com/edit-windows-path-environment-variable/) variable.More specefic instructions;
+2. Add the Github for Windows install directory to your windows environment [PATH](https://windowsreport.com/edit-windows-path-environment-variable/) variable.More specific instructions;
 (note: there is only a 'cmd' directory.
 Not a bin directory, contrary to the directions.): https://www.answerlookup.com/how-add-git-windows-path-environment-variable

 ### Visual Studio Code and Node.js integration